torchiaf/hackweek/projects/2025-liz-autocomplete/README.md

 ![alt text](./assets/image.png)

-Dropdown suggestion list appears as users type `@` + resource name.
+Liz can provide a list of resources to complete the user's requests when typing `@` + resource prefix.

 ![dropdown](./assets/dropdown.gif)